lonehog/linkedinJobScrapper/README.md

 A Docker-based API server for scraping LinkedIn job listings.
 This application converts job search results into JSON format instead of CSV files, making it perfect for integration with other applications.

-⚠️ Disclaimer
-This project is intended for educational purposes only.
-The use of web scraping to collect data from LinkedIn or any other website may violate the terms of service of those websites.
-Please ensure that you have the necessary permissions and comply with all applicable laws and regulations before using this scraper.
-The authors of this project are not responsible for any misuse or legal consequences resulting from the use of this tool.

 ## Features